top of page

 • A long projection that transmits electrical signals (action potentials) away from the cell body to other neurons, muscles, or glands.

-• A fatty layer that insulates the axon and helps increase the speed of electrical signal transmission.
+• A fatty layer insulating the axon, increasing the speed of signal transmission, formed by glial cells.

 • Gaps in the myelin sheath that allow rapid signal conduction through saltatory conduction.